Caye Caulker Snorkeling Guide: Underwater Paradise

 A full-day snorkeling trip in Caye Caulker typically lasts for around 6 to 7 hours, starting at 9am.
 And, in that time, you’ll visit at least 5 truly special places to snorkel along the Belize Barrier Reef system.

-Of course, there is no guarantee of seeing any animal.
-But, you’re very likely to see sharks, stingrays, turtles, and a whole lot of fish.
+You’re very likely to see sharks, stingrays, turtles, and a whole lot of fish.

 And, not just a couple of each animal either.
 As soon as your head is under the water, you’ll enter an almost-magical underwater animal kingdom.